piyushtopale-sdn/smartPlatform_PT/README.md

 # 🧩 Key Highlights for MERN:
 - **Frontend:** Inside `shell/src/` and individual pods like `login-pod/frontend/component-a`.
-- **Backend:** Inside `shared-services/` with shared `api-gateway` for backend service routing.
+- **Backend:** Inside `shared-services/` and individual pods like `login-pod/backend/service-a`.

 # 🧩 smartPods (Feature Modules)
-Pods are self-contained feature modules.
+- Pods are self-contained feature modules.
-Each pod contains its own screens, navigation, and logic.
+- Each pod contains its own screens, navigation, and logic.
-Example: The `login-pod` contains all authentication-related screens and navigation.
+- Example: The `login-pod` contains all authentication-related screens and navigation.

 # 🚀 Get Started